ninfueng/hdd-imagenet/README.md

 -------

 This is a forked version from [sequential-imagenet-dataloader][origin].

-Only some formatting is done currently from the original version.
+Only the code formatting is done currently from the original version.

 [origin]: https://github.com/BayesWatch/sequential-imagenet-dataloader